March 12, 2026 (1mo ago)

 [IMAGE: Diagram showing AES-256-GCM encrypt/decrypt flow with key, nonce, plaintext, ciphertext, and authentication tag -- search terms: encryption flow diagram symmetric key]

 Envelope encryption is the pattern used by AWS KMS, Google Cloud KMS, and Azure Key Vault to manage encryption keys at scale.
-AWS processes trillions of API requests per month using this pattern (AWS KMS FAQ, 2024).
+According to the AWS KMS FAQ, AWS processes trillions of API requests per month using this pattern.
 The core idea: never use your master key directly to encrypt data.

 Instead of encrypting every environment variable with the same master key, you add a layer: